Free Things to Do in Charleston, SC

 Charleston City Market – $-$$

-Charleston’s oldest market is also one of the most budget-friendly attractions in the city.
+The city’s oldest market is also one of our favorite Charleston free activities.
 You can visit this market seven days a week, and it costs nothing to browse the stores, stop and listen to the street performers, and meet the makers and bakers.

 Of course, it’ll cost you if you want to buy something (well, not everything is free).
 Luckily, you can easily get a lunch or snack here for under $10.